yhtml5/yhtml5.com/README.md

 ## Getting Started

-To get you started you can simply clone the yhtml5.github.io repository and install the dependencies:
+To get you started you can simply clone the angular-seed repository and install the dependencies:

 ### Prerequisites